OleksiyLa/Project_2/README.md

 </details>
 <br>

-  - The only warning that was found pertains to the imported Google font, which is an external link and therefore cannot be validated.
+  - The warnings found pertain to the imported Google font, which is an external link and cannot be validated, as well as the use of the '-webkit' declarations.

 <details><summary>Warning image (CSS Validator)</summary>